 King Philip Regional Middle School

-King Philip Middle School serves students in grades 7 and 8.
-Students come from the Freeman-Kennedy School (Norfolk), the Beatrice H. Wood School (Plainville), and the Roderick School (Wrentham).
+King Philip Middle School serves students in grades 7 and 8 from Norfolk, Plainville, and Wrentham.

 Main Office